eternalodball/insbrute/README.md

 >### edit pass.txt and change real_password with your original password

-# Probably update this tool after exams
+# Probably update it after my exams